hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/135_my_plan_of_campaign.md

 destruction, mine is that of construction.
 I do not believe in reform; I believe in growth.
 I do not dare to put myself in the position of God and dictate to our society, "This way thou shouldst move and not that."
-I simply want to be like the squirrel in the building of Râma's bridge, who was quite content to put on the bridge his little quota of sand-dust.
+I simply want to be like the squirrel in the building of Rāma's bridge, who was quite content to put on the bridge his little quota of sand-dust.
 That is my position.
 This wonderful national machine has worked through ages, this wonderful river of national life is flowing